 Comfort

 - The softness of the CoreLoft knit inner insulation is one of my favourite features.
-The jacket has an athletic fit which suits the high-output activities designed for.
-There is a good amount of stretch to the fabrics which helps not feel stiff or hold you back when climbing.
+The jacket has an athletic fit, which suits the high-output activities designed for.
+There is a good amount of stretch to the fabrics, which helps them not feel stiff or restrict articulation.
 The inner lining is incredibly comfortable against the skin and does not become annoying when sweating a little.
-I appreciate the stretch knit cuffs which keep close to the wrist and prevent any cold air or rain from getting in.
+I appreciate the stretch knit cuffs, which keep close to the wrist and prevent any cold air or rain from getting in.

 Breathability